biswajit889/Shell-script/README.txt

 use this script only root user this script made by biswajit.

-only terminal user use this script only burps.
+only terminal user use this script burps.

+use super user mode like root user :- sudo su.

 give executable permission like :- chmod +x install.sh or chmod 777 install.sh